 5-09.
 Role of Regulating Office.
 The Water Management Section of the Mobile District Office is responsible for developing operating procedures for both flood and non-flood conditions.
-Plans are developed to most fully use the water resources potential of each project within the constraints of authorized functions.
-Those plans are presented in reservoir regulation manuals such as this one.
-Reservoir regulation manual preparation and updating is a routine operation of the section.
-In addition, the section maintains information on current and anticipated conditions, precipitation, and river-stage data to provide the background necessary for best overall operation.
-The Water Management Section arranges the communication channels to the Power Project Manager and other necessary personnel.
+Plans are developed to use most fully the water resources potential of each project within the constraints of authorized functions.
+Those plans are presented in water control manuals such as this one.
+Water control manual preparation and updating is a routine operation of the Water Management Section.
+In addition, the Water Management Section maintains information on current and anticipated conditions, precipitation, and river-stage data to provide the background necessary for best overall operation.
+The Water Management Section arranges communication channels to the Power Project Manager and other necessary personnel.
 Instructions pertaining to reservoir regulation are issued to the Power Project Manager; however, routine instructions are normally issued directly to the powerhouse operator on duty.

 5-10.
 Role of Power Project Manager.
-The Power Project Manager must be completely familiar with the approved operating plan for the Carters.
-The Power Project Manager is responsible for implementing actions under the approved water control plan and carrying out special instructions from the Water Management Section.
+The Power Project Manager should be completely familiar with the approved operating plans for the Carters Project.
+The Power Project Manager is responsible for implementing actions under the approved water control plans and carrying out special instructions from the Water Management Section.
 The Power Project Manager is expected to maintain and furnish records requested from him by the Water Management Section.
 Training sessions should be held as needed to ensure that an adequate number of personnel are informed of proper operating procedures for reservoir regulation.
 Unforeseen or emergency conditions at the project that require unscheduled manipulation of the reservoir should be reported to the Water Management Section as soon as practicable.

-VI - HYDROLOGIC FORECASTS
+6 - HYDROLOGIC FORECASTS